-On our trip to the Philippines we had great hopes for Manila Tourism.
-I was excited to find the many attractions overlooked by the passing backpackers and beach bums.
-I assumed Manila’s bad rep was from its reputation as a quick stopover en route to the Philippine’s exotic islands.
+On our trip to the Philippines, we had great hopes for Manila.
+I was excited to explore the many exciting tourist attractions overlooked by the passing backpackers and beach bums.
+As I assumed Manila’s bad rep was from its reputation as a quick stopover en route to the more exotic islands of the Philippines.
 I was wrong.
-Manila Tourism has bad rep because it is terrible.
-With 10 years travel experience in Southeast Asia I was about to experience a new low.
-I have a knack of finding good things in lesser places.
-In Manila I wasn’t given the chance.
+Manila has a bad rep because it is a terrible place to be.
+With 10 plus years of travel experience in Southeast Asia, I was about to experience a new low.
+And while I have a knack for finding good things in lesser places.
+In Manila, I wasn’t even given the chance.

 Manila City Tour

-After a not so great Halloween night we were ready to start the morning on a fresh slate.
+After a not-so-great Halloween night, we were ready to start the morning on a fresh slate.
 We would begin with Intramuros (central to Manila Tourism) and wing it from there.
 Not a great start.
-Taxi speeds off refuses to start the meter and tries to overcharge us (double).
+The taxi driver speeds off, refuses to start the meter, and tries to overcharge us (double).
 We jump out at red lights.
-Second taxi gets us there successfully with no added charges or scrounging (deserves a medal).
+The second taxi gets us there successfully with no added charges or scrounging (deserves a medal).
 Excited for new experiences Fanfan was visiting her first Christian country.
 Churches, cathedrals, heritage.
 The Spanish colonial city of Intramuros should be the perfect introduction.
 Far from it.

 Stepping out at the Manila Cathedral (Intramuros) we were immediately harassed by local tour touts.
 When I say harassed I mean harassed.
 Not hard sell – closer to abuse.
 Horse and carts, tricycles, green and yellow checked shirts.
 One stuck to us like a bad smell.
 Standing in front of info posts and getting in the way of photos.
 To read information I photographed signs and crossed the road to safety.